Bolton-on-Swale: Governance

-The village lies within the Richmond UK Parliament constituency.
-It also lies within the Catterick Bridge electoral division of North Yorkshire County Council and the Brompton-on-Swale and Scorton ward of Richmondshire District Council.
+The village lies within the Richmond and Northalleton UK Parliament constituency.
+From 1974 to 2023 it was part of the district of Richmondshire, it is now administered by the unitary North Yorkshire Council.

 Community and culture

 Bolton-on-Swale St Mary's C of E (VA) Primary School, located in the village, serves Bolton-on-Swale and Scorton.
 There are under 100 pupils, split into 4 classes.

 Geography

 As the name suggests it is close to the River Swale.
 Bolton Beck is a tributary of the Swale which passes underneath a small bridge at the north of the village.
 The village is situated on the B6271 road between Scorton and Northallerton.
 The Coast to Coast Walk passes through the village.
 The village is just 0.3 mi south of Scorton and 1.1 mi north-east of Catterick.

 Climate

 Religion

-The village church is dedicated to St Mary; it serves the village and a number of other small villages, hamlets and farmsteads in the surrounding countryside.
+St Mary's Church, Bolton-on-Swale serves the village and a number of other small villages, hamlets and farmsteads in the surrounding countryside.
 The church is a Grade II* Listed Building built on the site of previous Norman and Saxon structures.
 The present building was erected during the early 14th century and was enlarged and restored by George Fowler Jones in 1859.
 Some sarcophagi were found during the restoration and may now be found on the interior wall by the door.
 In the vestry an unusual stone roof exists which seems to be a portion of the original Saxon structure.
 In the graveyard is the tomb of Henry Jenkins who, it is claimed, lived to be 169 years old.
 The dates on the tomb are 1500–1670.